QuaSi-Software/Documentation/docs/resie_operation_control.md

 ## Control behaviour

-The calculations for control have been decoupled from those of energy production, so that production can be modified depending on the result of the control.
+The calculations for control have been decoupled from those of energy processing, so that processing can work as a function depending on the result of the control.
 In the simplest case, control turns energy system on and off, but the implementation of various energy systems might take many more cases into account.
 The latter already is arbitrarily complex[^1], so the former must be as well.

 [^1]: In the sense that each energy system can perform any number and kind of calculations using the current state of the simulation that the energy system has access to.

-To facilitate this, all energy system implementations have access to a controller, that has access to information defined by its operational strategy and provides state information to the production functionality.
+To facilitate this, all energy system implementations have access to a controller, that has access to information defined by its operational strategy and provides state information to the processing functionality.

 ## State machines